rouvinerh/SecJournal/websec/disclosed-bugs/not-accepted/price-manipulation.md

 {% endcode %}

-The rather infuriating part was that after they got back to me, they **fixed the issue**  and I was unable to recreate it.
-I personally felt it was a bit unfair since they claimed it was 'expected behaviour', but still proceeded to change and add validation for the parameters I highlighted.
+The rather infuriating part was that after they got back to me, they fixed the issue, and I was unable to recreate it.
+I personally felt it was a bit unfair since they claimed it was 'expected behaviour' but still proceeded to change and add validation for the parameters I highlighted.

-Regardless, I thought it was a pretty interesting experience, seeing how business logic flaws like this still existed despite measures like signatures being implemented.
+Regardless, I thought it was a pretty interesting experience, seeing how business logic flaws like this still exist despite measures like signatures being implemented.